john batting, FFA - Chairman

 mark stroyan, llb

-An Old Harrovian and current Harrow parent, Mr Stroyan (The Grove 1982²) is currently a partner and Board Director of the international search firm, Spencer Stuart.
-He graduated from St Andrews University and the College of Law and, prior to joining Spencer Stuart, practised law as a solicitor in the City.
-Mr Stroyan is also Chairman of the Governors at Aysgarth Preparatory School.
+An Old Harrovian (The Grove 1982²) and current Harrow parent, Mark Stroyan is currently a Partner at Manchester Square Partners.
+The firm specialises in senior executive career advisory work and succession planning.
+Prior to Manchester Square Partners, Mark was UK and European Managing Partner and a Board Director of the global executive search firm Spencer Stuart.
+Mark graduated from St Andrews University and the College of Law and in his early career, he practiced law as a solicitor in the city.
+Mark is also Chairman of the Governors at Aysgarth Preparatory School.

 Marina Brounger, LLB

 A current parent, Marina is a former criminal barrister.
 She is an adviser to Churchill Heritage.
 Marina was appointed Governor in 2014 and has oversight of Special Education Needs and Disabilities.
 She is also a member of the Bursaries and Selection Committees.

 She is the great-granddaughter of Sir Winston Churchill.